MicrosoftDocs/globalization/globalization/input/simplified-chinese-ime.md

 ## Example

 The Simplified Chinese word for summer is 夏天.
-It consists of two characters whose pinyin romanizations are “xia” and “tian”.
+It consists of two characters whose Pinyin romanizations are “xia” and “tian.”

 To type the word, select the Simplified Chinese keyboard layout from the system tray and change to Chinese input mode, if necessary.
-Then start typing the pinyin word.
+Then start typing the Pinyin word.
 The candidate window opens as you type.
-Do not press Spacebar after “xia”, as that would select the currently focused candidate, which might not be the right character.
+Don't press Spacebar after “xia”, as that would select the currently focused candidate, which might not be the right character.

-After you have typed “xiatian,” you can see how the IME has changed the spelling to “xia’tian” and the correct candidate is displayed as the first one.
+After you type “xiatian,” you can see how the IME changes the spelling to “xia’tian” and the correct candidate is displayed as the first one.
 Press Spacebar to insert it into your text.